marick/lens2/mostly_words/tutorial04-missing.md

 problem in the common case when the update function doesn't expect a nil:

      iex> Deeply.update(["0", "1"], Lens.at(2), &Integer.parse/1)
-     The following arguments were given to Integer.parse/2:
+     ** (FunctionClauseError) no function clause matching in Integer.parse/2 The following arguments were given to Integer.parse/2:

              # 1
              nil

 This is *not* consistent with the behavior of `update_in`, and I'm inclined to think it a bug.

     iex> update_in(["0", "1"], [Access.at(2)], &Integer.parse/1)
     ["0", "1"]

 ### Tuples